SuperOfficeDocs/superoffice-docs/docs/email/superoffice-for-outlook/index.md

 ---
+title: SuperOffice for Outlook
-title: superoffice_for_outlook
+uid: superoffice_for_outlook
 description: SuperOffice for Outlook add-in overview
 author: {github-id}
 keywords:
 so.topic: article
-# Optional fields.
-Don't forget to remove # if you need a field.
-so.envir: cloud              # cloud or onsite
+so.envir: cloud
-so.client: online            # online, web, win, pocket, or mobile
+so.client: online
 ---

-# SuperOffice for Outlook Overview
+# SuperOffice for Outlook overview

 [View in the SuperOffice App Store][1]